-- Feel free to add in a little extra chili powder or pinch of cayenne if you prefer your shrimp tacos with an extra kick of spice.
+- Feel free to add in a little extra chili powder or pinch of cayenne pepper if you prefer spicy shrimp tacos with an extra kick of spice.

 Beyond the tacos, it’s nice to have some accompaniments to round out the meal.
 Here’s some ideas:

 - Appetizer.
 Chips and salsa!
 This homemade salsa is a family and reader favorite.
-You’ll also probably want to stir up some fresh guac!
+You’ll also probably want to stir up some fresh guacamole!

 - Drinks.
 Don’t forget the skinny jalapeño marg, or if it’s summertime, my watermelon cocktail is a fan favorite.